 The answer is faux pomegranates.

-I have been sharing my favorite fall decor items for a couple of weeks now.
-If you follow me regularly, you will have seen pomegranates in my family room, my kitchen, the dining room, and in the living room.
+Every fall I share my favorite fall decor items and you probably have already seen pomegranates in my family room, my kitchen, and the dining room.

-There is something about faux pomegranates that has me absolutely, head over heels in love with them.
+There is something about faux pomegranates that has me absolutely, head over heels in love.
 Perhaps it is the deep ruby red pinkish color of the fruit.
 Or the rustic feel of the branches, pomegranates, and leaves.
 Or maybe it is the welcome of orange tinged with red that makes everything feel fall-like.

 Whatever it is, I am smitten.